-SI Figure 2 Precanned BLtrimmer outputs for assessing the quality of the results are written as a PDF file.
+SI Figure 2.
+Precanned BLtrimmer outputs for assessing the quality of the results are written as a PDF file.
 Blue lines and points represent the 25% of baseline combinations that produce parameters that exhibit the best internal consistency across the data set.
 Each point comes from fitting a combination of baselines with method 1 or 2.
 (A) Distribution of the standard deviation of enthalpy (ΔH°) values, determined by fitting combinations of baselines options.
 Low standard deviation indicate that the baseline combination exhibits high agreement in enthalpies calculated using method 1, fitting melting curves for each sample individually.
 (B) Distribution of the ΔH° agreement between method 1 and method 2, fitting melting curves for each sample individually and fitting the relationship between 1/Tm versus lnCt, respectively, determined by fitting combinations of baselines options.
 Low difference indicates that the baseline combination exhibits high agreement in ΔH° values calculated using method 1 and method 2.
 (C) Quantalized (ranked from smallest to largest and assigned a quantile between 0 and 1) standard deviation of ΔH° values in the method 1 fit versus the difference between ΔH° values in the method 1 and method 2 fit, for each baseline combination.
 Error distance, which is used to identify the 25% of baseline combinations that produce parameters that exhibit the best internal consistency, is the Pythagorean distance between a point and the origin of the plot.
 (D) The average enthalpy produced by method 1 versus the standard deviation of ΔH° values produced by method 1 for each baseline combination.
 (E) The average enthalpy produced by method 1 (Black) or the enthalpy produced by method 2 versus the difference in ΔH° between methods 1 and 2, for each baseline combination.
 (F) The standard deviation of ΔH° values produced by method 1 versus difference in ΔH° between methods 1 and 2, for each baseline combination.